-When encouraged, even at your weakest and most vulnerable times, you come out strong.
-Motivation is key to get your team to give their all.
-Constructive feedback plays an important role in communicating.
+Constructive feedback, when encouraged, even at your weakest and most vulnerable times, you come out stronger.
+Inspiring team motivation is the key to getting your team to give their best, and constructive feedback plays the starring role.

 How constructive feedback helps:

 - Team members identify the team needs better, and they become more aware of their own abilities

 - Team members perform better and give more effort

 - A team that stays motivated is healthier and more efficient as compared to a team that receives no motivation

 Table of contents